 This, in turn, raises the quality of hire for your new employees.
 An increased quality of hire is an even better way to improve your bottom line because it leads to an overall increase in company production.
 So if you haven't taken the time to find your cost per hire, quit missing out on this vital metric.

-The Society of Human Resource Management has recently discovered that the average cost per hire is slightly over $4000.
+The Society of Human Resource Management has recently discovered that the average cost per hire was $4,700 as of 2022, with executive cost per hiring ballooning to $28,000 on average.
 However, this figure can be much higher or much lower depending on the size of your company and the industry it falls under.

 Different roles and various industries can impact your average cost to hire because the roles may take longer to fill (which affects your time-to-hire rate).
 For example, an engineering role may take longer to fill and require more sourcing.
 This will increase your overall cost per hire.